smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/CDC Monthly progress reports/2016/October 2016.md

 |        10 | 24 mins  |            |
 |        11 | 80 mins  |            |

-  * SQL Server requires more tuning
+  * SQL Server is 10x slower at intersection and requires more tuning;
   * Architecture will be as in the prototype: a SQL script and a Node.js tile creation script which will:
     * Convert geoJSON/(Well known text for SQL Server) to topoJSON;
     * PNG tile dump to files (Postgres only - no raster support in SQL Server);